tohassan21/leaflet-challenge/README.md

 How to run:
 - Open the index.html file using LiveServer.
 - Click on a marker to see more information about that specific earthquake.

-You can also access it from the repo page at this link: https://tohassan21.github.io/leaflet-challenge/